helinus/ForgeEssentialsWikiFork/Use-of-ForgeEssentials-in-practice.md

 **3)** Allow Bruce to build on his plot of land

 Bruce is part of Members group, so at the moment he can't build on his plot.
 Let's fix it by allowing him to!
-We will use a universal permission:
+We will add back what he lost:

-_ForgeEssentials.Protection.overrideProtection_
+_ForgeEssentials.Protection.allowEdits_

+_ForgeEssentials.Protection.allowBlockInteractions_

 which makes the group/user to use their own permissions for Protection instead of those set in the zone.

+`/p user Bruce allow ForgeEssentials.Protection.allowEdits`

-`/p user Bruce allow ForgeEssentials.Protection.overrideProtection bruceplot`
+`/p user Bruce allow ForgeEssentials.Protection.allowBlockInteractions`

 This is similar in construction to groups, except we are allowing an user's protection permissions to override those set in the zone, and not denying permissions for a group.